What you will learn in this article:

 Chaga helps balance Th1 and Th2 and cordyceps seems to balance the Th1 and Th2, but may slant slightly toward Th1, so be careful.

-Additionally, certain mushrooms are known for their cholesterol-, blood sugar-, or blood pressure-lowering effects, so if you’re on one of those medications, make sure you exercise caution and check with your doctor if you’re going to start consuming a larger quantity of them.
-Always do your own research.
+Additionally, certain mushrooms may interact with drugs used for high cholesterol, diabetes, metabolic syndrome, or high blood pressure, so if you’re on one of those medications, make sure you exercise caution and check with your doctor if you’re going to start consuming a larger quantity of them.
+Always do your own research, think for yourself, and speak to a qualified physician or other health care provider.
 Mushrooms discussed above may have more effects than are listed.
-More research continues to be done.
+Research is ongoing.